code-techniq/Project6_iOS_FootballMatchesApp_Doc/README.md

 **Let's Start.**

-## First steps: Setting up Project
+# First steps: Setting up Project
+Create a new project and setup like we did previously in **Calculator App**.
+This step is similer with that App

+## Second step: Creating the UI Part